DataSlingers/LOCOMP/README.md

 ## Base estimator requirement

 The LOCO-MP function requires base estimator functions which takes arguments (training data matrix X, training response Y, testing data matrix X1) as input and predictions of X1 as output for regression; (training data matrix X, training response Y) as as input and fitted model as output for classification.
-Users can import base estimators including ridge, random forest and support vector machine from MLmodels.
+Users can import base estimators including ridge, random forest and support vector machine from ML_models.
 Examples:

 ##### Ridge regression function: